Graduate Students:

 Steven Augustine, M.S.
 2018

 Steven studied causes of seedling mortality in first-year lodegepole and ponderosa pine seedlings during drought.
 He was interested in basic questions in conifer seedling biology such as what is the carbon balance of first-year seedlings.
-He is now in a PhD program at the University of Wisconsin, Madison.
+After ISU, he obtained his PhD at the University of Wisconsin in Kate McCulloh’s lab, and is now a post doc in Jeannine Cavender-Barres lab at the University of Minnesota.

 Theresa Condo, M.S.
 2017